 2018 & Beyond

 STEP International focuses to make a positive impact in South Asian countries.
-The vision for STEP is clearer—and bigger—than ever: to serve the poor and downtrodden women and children of Northern India in a way that provides hope and healing.
+The vision for STEP is clearer—and bigger—than ever: to serve the poor and suffering women and children of Northern India in a way that provides hope and healing.

 Here are some plans for our future: